Kaszanas/kaszanas.github.io/pl/posts/explaining-tags-and-categories/index.rst

 - TODO - Personal TODO's with different ideas, will not be indexed.

+- Python

+- Esport

+- Video

-Tags are self explanatory so I will not include description for them at this point in time.
+Some are self explanatory so I will not include description for them at this point in time.

 My idea for this website was heavily influenced by what I've seen on https://beepb00p.xyz/